Introduction

 Playbook Chapter Objectives:

-• Provide a replicable strategy for other states to adapt,
+Provide a replicable strategy for other states to adapt

-• Outline methods to improve patient service delivery/patient-centered care,
+Outline methods to improve patient service delivery/patient-centered care

-• Inform health policy updates and needs,
+Inform health policy updates and needs (coming in 2026)

 School-Based Teledentistry Programs aim to increase access to oral health services, resulting in improved oral health for students, their families, and the community.
 The work also informs a strategy to help maximize the workforce and ensure the delivery of team-based, patient-centered care.

-Catalyst staff will release the school-based teledentistry implementation toolkit in Spring .
+Catalyst staff will release the school-based teledentistry implementation toolkit in Spring 2026.

 Intersection of Health and Education

-Students’ health directly impacts their learning and academic ability, making schools an ideal platform for integrated health programs, including oral health programs.
-Poor oral health can lead to pain, discomfort, and difficulty concentrating, all of which can harm a student’s performance in the classroom.
-In addition to academic performance, poor oral health can contribute to absenteeism, poor engagement, and low self-esteem, affecting students’ overall academic performance and well-being.
+Students’ health directly affects their learning ability, making schools an ideal place to implement integrated health programs, including oral health programs.
+Poor oral health can lead to pain, discomfort, and difficulty concentrating, all of which can hinder a student’s performance in the classroom.
+In addition to academic performance, poor oral health can contribute to absenteeism, poor engagement, and lowered self-esteem, affecting students’ overall academic performance and well-being.
 Conversely, students with good oral health are more likely to attend school regularly, participate actively, and achieve better grades.
-Fostering oral health within schools addresses immediate needs, instills essential life skills, and provides opportunities for continuing care beyond the classroom.
-By teaching students the importance of oral hygiene and regular check-ups, school-based programs contribute to developing lifelong habits that extend beyond the classroom, promoting health well into adulthood.
-The intersection of health and education underscores the interconnectedness of physical and mental well-being with educational achievement.
-By incorporating oral health programs into schools, healthy mouths and bodies lay the foundation for thriving minds.

 School-Based and School-Linked Oral Health Programs